-Effective Monday, April 23, 2012, the District Department of Transportation (DDOT) will begin managing the public space permitting process for neighborhood block parties.
+Effective Monday, April 23, 2012, the District Department of Transportation (DDOT) began to manage the public space permitting process for neighborhood block parties.
 Residents seeking to obtain a public space permit for an event on their block will need to submit their request directly to DDOT instead of the Homeland Security and Emergency Management Agency (HSEMA).

 The change will also streamline the process and set up a one-stop-shop for residents to submit their applications through DDOT’s Transportation Online Permit System (TOPS).
 TOPS is DDOT’s fully automated online permitting system for all public space permits.
-TOPS allows residents to conveniently apply for a block party permit 15 days prior to the event date.
+TOPS allows residents to conveniently apply for a block party permit 30 days prior to the event date.
 Agency reviews will be completed through TOPS.
-Also applicants can visit the permit center at 1100 4th Street, SW.
+Also, applicants can visit the permit center at 1100 4th Street SW.
 Our program support staff will be happy to walk you through the permitting process.

-- Applicant must be an adult resident (21 years or older) of the block being closed.
+- The applicant must be an adult resident (21 years or older) of the block being closed.

-- Area must not exceed two intersecting streets (i.e., must be limited to one block).
+- The area must not exceed two intersecting streets (i.e., must be limited to one block).

-- Street must be reopened no later than 10 pm
+- The street must be reopened no later than 10 pm

-- Applicant must obtain consent of 51% of households on the block.
+- The applicant must obtain the consent of 51% of households on the block.

 - Vending is prohibited.
 No sales, fees, or donations shall be solicited or accepted at the event.